Bigel22/Bigel22/README.md

 Bigel22/Bigel22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.

 ---> Hey!
-Don't leave yet, check out my portfolio 👇👇👇🤗 😔- No voiceovers here though, Hit me up on discord and I will send them to you.
+Don't leave yet, hit me up on Discord to check out my works  👇👇👇🤗
+@big_el#1077